How to Get More Google Reviews as a Contractor (Without Pestering Customers)

 "Hey [Name], just checking in — hope everything with the [job] is still going great.
 If you get a chance to leave that Google review, here's the link again: [link].
 No pressure at all."

-One follow-up is fine.
+One follow-up is appropriate.
 Two starts to feel like pestering.
 Know the difference and respect it.

-Step 5: Respond to Every Review You Get
+Step 5: Respond to Every Review — Fast

-This one gets overlooked.
 When someone leaves a review — positive or negative — respond to it.
+This matters more than most contractors realize.

 For positive reviews: Thank them by name, mention the specific job if you can, and keep it genuine.
-Don't use the same canned response every time.
+Don't use the same canned response every time — 50% of consumers say templated responses make them less likely to choose that business.

 What to Avoid

 Don't ask for reviews in bulk.
-If you suddenly get 15 reviews in a week after years of silence, Google may filter some of them.
+A sudden spike after years of silence raises flags.
 Steady and consistent beats a burst every time.

 A Realistic Goal

 That's not a complicated marketing strategy.
-That's just building a system around the work you're already doing.
+That's just building a process around the work you're already doing.

 Want Help Setting Up a Review System?